Mary Frann: Personal life

 Frann married T.J.
 Escott in 1973.
 They separated in 1982 and divorced the following year.

-Frann was active as a volunteer fund-raiser and with several charitable works.
+Frann was active as a volunteer fundraiser and with several charitable works.
 She was a member of the Celebrity Action Council, a volunteer group of celebrity women who served the women's outreach of the Los Angeles Mission, for seven years.
 The night before her death, she had attended a meeting at the Mission.

 Death

-On September 23, 1998, Frann died in her sleep at her home in Beverly Hills, California.
+On September 23, 1998, Frann died in her sleep at her home in Beverly Hills.
 Her body was discovered by longtime boyfriend Jonathan Cookman, Jr. An autopsy determined she died of a heart attack, and found myocardial scars suggesting earlier undiagnosed infarction.
 Her remains are interred in the Holy Cross Cemetery in Culver City, California.